bowencool/blog/src/content/blog/way-to-print-partial-html-page.md

 window.print();
 ```

-If you want to set the content using javascript:
+If you want to set the content using JavaScript:

 ```js
 const domToBePrinted = document.createElement("div");